West Virginia Money Transmitter Bond

 The West Virginia Department of Financial Institutions requires money transmission professionals to post surety bonds to legally work within the state.
 Before beginning the bonding process, applicants should verify their required bond amount with the state in which they choose to do business.
 This bond must have $100,000 minimum coverage.

-If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
-We can typically provide your free, no-obligation bond quote within 1 business day of submitting an application.
+If you’re ready to get bonded, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
+We'll provide your free quote within 1 business day.

 Why do I need this bond?